Klsneha/github-org-repo-viewer/README.md

 - Reusable Table component: Develop a generic table component that accepts columns, data, and a custom comparator for sorting, making it reusable for other lists.
 - Reusable Pagination Component: Extract pagination logic (Next/Previous buttons, page state) into a shared component for consistent usage across pages.
 - Dedicated Loading Component: Create a simple reusable spinner or loading indicator component for uniform loading states throughout the app.
-- Centralized Error Component: Build a standard error display component that handles API errors gracefully with retry options.
+- Centralized Error Component: Build a standard error display component that handles API errors gracefully.
 - Responsive design: Enhanced layout suitable for desktop and tablet views.